pivotal/docs-tap/integrations/tsm-tap-integration.hbs.md

 Where:

-- `WORKLOAD-NAMESPACE` is the namespace where the workloads is deployed
+- `WORKLOAD-NAMESPACE` is the namespace where the workload is deployed
 - `DOMAIN-NAME` is the public domain that will host your application

 For example: